DS202-at-ISU/lab-2-lab2_team15/README.md

 - Neighborhood: a factor variable, where the levels indicate neighborhood are in Ames

+## Question 2

+A variable that seems the most important is "sale Price".
+When drawing conclusions from this data, the most useful application I believe would be predicting prices of homes with this variable.
+So it makes sense for Sale Price to be our main variable.(Andrew)

 Follow the instructions posted at
 <https://ds202-at-isu.github.io/labs.html> for the lab assignment.
 The
 work is meant to be finished during the lab time, but you have time